faridehsanei91/House_Price_Prediction_Kaggle_Project/README.md

 # House Price Prediction Project

 ## Overview
-This project is part of a Kaggle competition called [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques), which provides a dataset of house features and their corresponding sale prices.
+This project is a Kaggle competition called [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques), which provides a dataset of house features and their corresponding sale prices.
 The challenge is to develop predictive models that accurately estimate house prices using regression techniques.

 ## Running the Project